JaapvanEkris/openrowingmonitor/docs/PM5_Interface.md

 [0x0032 "Additional Status"](../app/peripherals/ble/pm5/rowing-service/status-characteristics/AdditionalStatusCharacteristic.js),

 * As described in [elapsed time](#elapsed-time), `Elapsed time` will be mapped to `metrics.interval.timeSpent.moving`

+> [!NOTE]
+> During unplanned pauses, a PM5 continues to broadcast the last known metrics.
+As none of the apps (ErgZone, EXR, etc.) act based on these metrics, for example by inserting a pause, we choose to have the metrics reflect the true state of the rowing machine, thus deviating from PM5 behaviour.
+We do this because it better reflects the state of the rowing machine to consuming apps that might not subscribe to all characteristics (especially towards apps like EXR which use 0x0032 to determine pace and strokerate, and thus where visuals will keep going on), and it makes data mappings less complex.

 #### 0x0033  "Additional Status 2"